 On-Target Media Relations for Police and Fire Services Seminar

-Police and Fire Chiefs/Sheriffs, Command Officers, or individuals assigned to Media Relations and PIO duties attending this program will develop the skills necessary to build a positive and professional public image of their agency.
-Program participants will gain practical experience in preparing for and delivery of departmental information at press conferences and media interviews in a variety of simulated "Breaking News Events" i.e. major crime events, fires/natural disasters, and terrorist acts.
+Police and Fire Chiefs/Sheriffs, Command Officers, or individuals assigned to Media Relations and PIO duties attending this 2-day, 16-hour program will develop the skills necessary to build a positive and professional public image of their agency.
+Program participants will gain practical experience in preparing for an delivery of departmental information at press conferences and media interviews at a variety of simulated "Breaking News Events" i.e. major crime events, fires/natural disasters, terrorist acts.

 - Development of Media Policies

 - Media Relations

 - Media Traps